 • Waterproof and bacterial barrier

-Indicated for use in the management of post-surgical incisions, pressure injuries, venous stasis ulcers, diabetic ulcers, donor sites, abrasions, lacerations, first- and second-degree burns, dermatologic disorders, other wounds inflicted by trauma and as a secondary dressing or cover dressing for packed wounds.
+McKesson PHMB Hydrophilic Foam Dressings are indicated for use in the management of post-surgical incisions, pressure injuries, venous stasis ulcers, diabetic ulcers, donor sites, abrasions, lacerations, first- and second-degree burns, dermatologic disorders, other wounds inflicted by trauma, and as a secondary dressing or cover dressing for packed wounds.